dgfitch/chapbook-unstable-geographies/README.md

 To build the internal content:

     lualatex book.tex
+    lualatex book.tex
     pdflatex chapbook.tex

+Twice to get the TOC pages right.

 It was easier to lay out the pages and take a second step to assemble them.